mateoconlechuga/cesium/readme.md

 | <kbd>on</kbd> + <kbd>prgm</kbd> | Launch Cesium Application                              |
 | <kbd>on</kbd> + <kbd>stat</kbd> | Power down with password on wake (No Default Password) |

 You can change the password from the settings menu (Accessed using <kbd>mode</kbd>), and pressing the <kbd>sto→</kbd> button.
 This will prompt for a new password which will be automatically saved.
+*Note: There is no default password as before.*

 ### External Backup
 Cesium also offers the ability to externally back up the RAM from within the OS.
 These are also tied to the shortcuts: